braid-org/braidjs/antimatter/readme.md

 [Click here to see this README side-by-side with the source code.](https://braid-org.github.io/braidjs/antimatter/doc.html)

-The Antimatter Algorithm was created by Michael Toomim and Greg Little in the [Invisible College](https://invisible.college/).
+The Antimatter Algorithm was invented by Michael Toomim and Greg Little in the [Invisible College](https://invisible.college/).

 # API